doranmartinez/transactional_DB/README.md

 ## My Assumptions

 I assumed the input data came with little error.
-Tarnsaction blocks have some sort of 'END' or 'COMMIT' to stop it.
+Transaction blocks have some sort of 'END' or 'COMMIT' to stop it.
 I assumed the next user would utilize an input file with however many test cases written and the output is printed to the terminal/screen.